 Diet and Nutrition

-Feed your Kooikerhondje a balanced, high-quality diet with his long-term health and happiness in view.
+Feed your Kooiker a balanced, high-quality diet with their long-term health and happiness in mind as a priority.
 Generally speaking, Kooikers will do well with two proportioned meals per day.
 Like all dogs, Kooikers love a treat but these should be kept in check.
 If you are unsure what or how much to feed your pet, ask your vet for advice.

 Not overly excitable; easy-going